BrandonCorey/LS_170_notes/layer_4.md

 - Uses three-way handshake to establish a connection

-**Note that this is the OVERHEAD OF ESTABLISHING A CONNECTION, TCP also uses acknowledgements during the data transfer process after the connection is established**
+**Note that below is the OVERHEAD OF ESTABLISHING A CONNECTION, TCP also uses acknowledgements during the data transfer process after the connection is established**
 ### Three way handshake ###
 SYN (Synchronize):
 - The initiating device sends a SYN message to the receiving device to start the connection.
 This message contains a sequence number, which is used to keep track of the data sent and received.
 (Header "SYN" field is set to 1)